 *Names have been changed to protect anonymity*

-The NW Concurrent Planning Service is a partnership between Adoption Matters and Caritas Care.
+The service is a partnership between Adoption Matters and Caritas Care.
 The two agencies together have over 140 years’ experience in working with Local Authorities across the UK to find families for children in care and provide adoption support services.
 Both organisations are proudly rated as ‘Outstanding’ by Ofsted and registered adoption agencies.
 Together they have a track record of delivering high quality permanency services to local authorities across the UK.